smogon/pokemon-showdown-client/website/pages/faq.md

 For example, Fly Pikachu is legal, and so is Extreme Speed Pikachu, but one Pikachu can't legally have both moves.
 Pikachu only gets each move by event, and by different events, so no event Pikachu knows both moves.
 You can use `/learn Pokemon, move` to see how a Pokemon learns a move, and `/learn Pokemon, move1, move2` to see if multiple moves are compatible on it.

-Similarly, Clefable cannot both know Soft-Boiled and use its hidden ability Unaware at once, since Clefable only learns Soft-Boiled in Generation III and earlier while Hidden Abilities are only usable in Generation V and later.
+Similarly, Clefable cannot both know Soft-Boiled and use its hidden ability Unaware at once, since Clefable only learns Soft-Boiled in Generation III and earlier while Hidden Abilities are only usable in Generation V and later, but in Generation VIII, that's okay if you use Ability patch.
 ### How do I reset my win / loss ratio?

 Type `/rank` and in the box there will be a link to 'Reset W/L'.
 Following this link allows you to reset your ratio.
 Note that your other rankings will be unaffected; only your win/loss ratio will change.
 To change these other rankings, you can start off fresh with a new account.